jywu20/Notes/Linguistics/methodology/phenomenon.md

-# Language Phenomenons that seems hard to explain
+# Topics in generative syntax and approaches to them

 ## Agreement